Skip to content

 • CDN (Content Delivery Network) to serve content from servers closer to your visitors

-For London-based businesses, choose hosting with UK data centres to reduce latency for local customers.
+If your business is London-based, choose hosting with UK data centres.
+This reduces latency for local customers.

 Your hosting provider plays a crucial role in site speed.